 If you’re coming from Manila, there are two ways to go to Tagaytay.
 You can either take the Cavite Expressway, or go on the SLEX, then go through the Sta.
 Rosa exit.
 Once in Tagaytay, you’ll be refreshed by the cool weather, and you’ll get to see the Taal Volcano from many of the holiday town’s restaurants and recreational sites.
 Park your bike at the Picnic Grove and eat some delicious food, go ziplining, or maybe go horseback riding for a change of pace.
 To get up close with nature, head on over to Paradizoo where you can see different animals, plants, and a flower garden.
 Don’t forget to have a cup of coffee at Bag of Beans before riding back home.

 Take the SLEX, then the Southern Tagalog Arterial Road (STAR) to get to Lipa, Batangas on your motorbike.
 For some quality me time, head to The Farm at San Benito, a holistic spa where you can get massages to take care of your aches and pains, take yoga classes, and indulge in healthy fare.
 If you’re a history fan, check out some of Lipa’s historical sites such as the Casa Segunda and the Our Lady of Mt.
 Carmel church.
 Feast on the town’s famous lomi, and bring back some local coffee beans, known as kapeng barako, or balisong (fan knife) for your family and friends.

-Before leaving for your day trip, check to see if your motorcycle is in good running condition to avoid hassles while you’re on the road.
+Before leaving for your day trip, check to see if your motorcycle is in good running condition with a motorcycle GPS tracker to avoid hassles while you’re on the road.
 The next time you’re itching to get away from the city, head to Tagaytay or Lipa on your motorbike and enjoy the sights, sounds, and tastes of these day trip destinations.